There are several famous neighborhoods and squares in Athens with strange names, whose origins even Athenians are unaware of.

 Until then, it was called Agamon Square, or the “square of the unwed.”
 It was named so in 1887 after three middle-aged Athenians who had a café in the square and were all, apparently quite famously, unmarried.

-Until the end of the 19th century, Ambelokipi (which means vineyards in Greek) was an area that was indeed full of vineyards and orchards, which were irrigated by the water of the Adrianian aqueduct that sprouted from Agios Dimitrios from the beginning of the 16th century, when the main pipeline was destroyed.
+Until the end of the 19th century, Ambelokipi (which means vineyards in Greek) was an area that was indeed full of vineyards and orchards.
+They were irrigated by the water of the Adrianian aqueduct that sprouted from Agios Dimitrios from the beginning of the 16th century, when the main pipeline was destroyed.

 Anafiotika, the neighborhood in Athens that looks like an island